cloudbees/terraform-aws-cloudbees-ci-eks-addon/CONTRIBUTING.md

 ### Pre-commits: Linting, formatting and secrets scanning

-Many of the files in the repository can be lined or formatted to maintain a standard of quality.
+Many of the files in the repository can be linted or formatted to maintain a standard of quality.
 Additionally, secret leaks are watched via [gitleaks](https://github.com/zricethezav/gitleaks#pre-commit) and [git-secrets](https://github.com/awslabs/git-secrets).

 When working with the repository for the first time, you must run `pre-commit`: